sudheerj/reactjs-interview-questions/README.md

 **[⬆ Back to Top](#table-of-contents)**

-235. ### What are the benefits of using typescript with reactjs?
+235. ### What are the benefits of using TypeScript with ReactJS?

-     Below are some of the benefits of using typescript with Reactjs,
+     Below are some of the benefits of using TypeScript with ReactJS,

      1. It is possible to use latest JavaScript features
      2. Use of interfaces for complex type definitions